cygni/paintbot-client-java/README.md

 }
 ```

-For every MapUpdateEvent received your are expected to reply with a CharacterAction (UP, DOWN, LEFT, RIGHT or EXPLODE).
+For every MapUpdateEvent received your are expected to reply with a CharacterAction (UP, DOWN, LEFT, RIGHT, STAY or EXPLODE).

+### Help
+There's a utility class with nifty methods to help you out.
+Take a look at `MapUtil` and what it offers